General Relativity Contains the Standard Model

 Using Eqs.\,(\ref{eq:3.2a}),~(\ref{eq:2.3a}) and~(\ref{eq:2.3c}), the 6D volume element becomes $-\sqrt{g}\,c^2 T^2\sin\!\theta\,d\theta\,d\phi\,d^4x$.
 The constant $-c^2 T^2$ may be ignored as the entire Lagrangian is multiplied by it and the field equations remain the same after its removal.

 The dependence upon the two HD coordinates has a profound effect on 6D Kaluza-Klein theory.
 Instead of obtaining only the terms for 4D gravitation and electromagnetism (the Kaluza-Klein miracle), one now obtains literally hundreds of new, odd-looking terms.
 This is because terms with $\partial_5$ or $\partial_6$ are not zero now.
-This embarrassment of riches may be why Kaluza did not allow dependence upon the extra coordinate.
+This embarrassment of riches is apparently why Kaluza did not allow dependence upon the extra coordinate.
+Certainly, it is why the full-fledged theory was rejected.
+Why bother to look for physically important terms when to all outward appearances you have done something wrong?

 The shortcut to understanding what these terms mean is to consider those with as few factors as possible.
 The proper procedure starts by determining the free-field terms for each field of interest.
-These are obtained by setting all other fields to zero in each term in the Lagrangian.
-Thus, the free-field terms have in them only the type of field under consideration.
-Interaction terms have more than one type of field in them.
+These are obtained by setting to zero all the other fields in each term in the Lagrangian.
+Thus, the free-field terms have only the one type of field under consideration in them.
+They exclude terms with other fields in them.
+These would be interaction terms, which have more than one type of field.

 There are three classes of terms in the Lagrangian.
 First are the terms for the free-$g_{\m\n}$ field, which will contain the graviton field.
 These contain only $g_{\m\n}$ or $g^{\,\m\n}$; they are obtained by setting $A_\m=0$.
 These terms are important macroscopically, where the sources of $g_{\m\n}$, e.g., masses, add and those for the $A_\m$ field cancel.
 Second are the terms for the free-$A_\m$ field, which will contain the photon field.
 These are obtained by setting $g_{\m\n}=\delta_{\m\n}$, which is the Kronecker delta.
 Note one cannot set $g_{\m\n}=0$; however it can be frozen out by setting it equal to a constant.
 This causes all derivatives of $g_{\m\n}$ and $g^{\,\m\n}$ to vanish.
 These terms are important microscopically, where the sources of the $A_\m$ field, e.g., charges, do not cancel and those for the $g_{\m\n}$ field are very small.
 Third are the terms for the interaction of the $g_{\m\n}$ and $A_\m$ fields.
 These contain at least one factor of $A$ and at least one derivative of $g_{\m\n}$ or $g^{\,\m\n}$.
 These terms vanish both macroscopically and microscopically, where $A_\m$ vanishes and $g_{\m\n}$ is constant, respectively.
 We will not consider this class of terms further.
 [2]